eor/STARDUST/README.md

 ### Software requirements

-We assume your system is equiped with the following dependencies:
+We assume your system is equipped with the following dependencies:
 * C/C++ compiler
 * make
 * wget